 The Vermont Statutes Online

 (b) The Town Clerk shall be the presiding official at all Town elections and shall cooperate with the Board of Civil Authority to assure that all laws relating to elections are faithfully observed.
-While the polls are open, the Town Clerk may rule on all questions concerning the conduct of the election, and shall not be disqualified from performing any such duties by reason of his or her own candidacy for any office.
+While the polls are open, the Town Clerk may rule on all questions concerning the conduct of the election and shall not be disqualified from performing any such duties by reason of his or her own candidacy for any office.
 In the Town Clerk’s absence, an Assistant Town Clerk who is a registered voter of the Town shall preside.
-If neither the Town Clerk or an Assistant Clerk who is a registered voter of the Town is available, the members of the Board of Civil Authority who are present may designate one of their members to perform the Town Clerk's duties under this section.
+If neither the Town Clerk or an Assistant Clerk who is a registered voter of the Town is available, the members of the Board of Civil Authority who are present shall designate a registered voter of the Town to perform the Town Clerk’s duties under this section.
 (Amended 2021, No. M-1, § 2, eff.
 April 13, 2021.)